Table of Contents

 What is NMEA2000?

 The NMEA network protocol was developed in the 1980s by the National Marine Electronics Association, with the aim of creating a uniform standard for data transmission between devices of different types and from different manufacturers.
 With it, GPS, wind, depth, AIS, speed, engine & compass data can be exchanged between, for example Simrad, Garmin and Raymarine devices.
 An NMEA2000 interface is required to do so.
 Images, such as from radar and fishfinder, as well as map content, cannot be transmitted via the NMEA2000 protocol.
-Everything needed to create an NMEA2000 network can be found in our category Network.

 National Marine Electronics Association